ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 The Binary Encoder solves this by providing fast, accurate conversion in both directions.
-It supports UTF-8 for international characters, shows character-by-character mappings, and offers multiple view modes.
-The tool is designed for students, developers, and anyone curious about how text becomes binary.
+It behaves like a flexible convert text to binary online free utility that supports UTF-8 for international characters, shows character-by-character mappings, and offers multiple view modes.
+You can use it as a browser-based binary encoder and decoder to turn sentences, code snippets, or sample data into binary strings and then restore them back to readable text.

 Computers store and process data as binary digits, or bits.
 Each bit is either 0 or 1.
 To represent text, characters are mapped to sequences of bits.
 The most common approach groups bits into bytes, where one byte equals eight bits.